microsoft/immersive-reader-sdk/README.md

-# Cognitive Services - Immersive Reader SDK (preview)
+# Cognitive Services - Immersive Reader SDK

 The Immersive Reader SDK is a set of libraries that allow you to easily and quickly integrate the [Immersive Reader](https://azure.microsoft.com/services/cognitive-services/immersive-reader/) into your application.